sonata-nfv/tng-sp-ia/vim-nbi/README.md

 ### Contributing

-You can contribute to this repository extending the set VIM support.
+You can contribute to this repository extending the set VIM/WIM support.
-The architecture is based on VIM wrappers that implement technology dependant processes for deploying and managing VNFs.
+The architecture is based on VIM/WIM wrappers that implement technology dependant processes for deploying and managing VNFs.
-You can extend the set of available VIM wrappers creating a new package of the project, and in subpackage of sonata.kernel.VimAdaptor.wrapper creating the interfaces therein.
+You can extend the set of available VIM/WIM wrappers creating a new package of the project, and in subpackage of sonata.kernel.adaptor.wrapper creating the interfaces therein.

 ## Usage